 Local immigrant and refugees bring developed skills to their new home but lack the ability to utilize these skills due to language, economic and business barriers.
 Welcome will help solve this by engaging them in a social enterprise that will have a retail store that also functions as a workshop and educational space.
 A third component is housing above the retail and workspace venue.

 As executive directors of small non-profits, Cal and Sheryl understand the importance of leveraging and engaging partners and the value that they bring.
 Both feel this venue will be new and exciting to Cincinnati.
 The desired outcome is not only success for the participants in the program but that other cities will be inspired and leverage this model to assist with the development and economic opportunities for their newest neighbors.

 Welcome's mission is to empower marginalized and at risk refugees and immigrants by providing affordable housing, jobs, education and skills training, so that they will one day take these opportunities and turn them into a lasting, better way of life.

 million people are forcibly displaced worldwide, refugees who left their home, where it was too dangerous to stay.

 refugees were resettled in Cincinnati last year.
 Most came from Bhutan and the Democratic Republic of the Congo.

 Lass than 1% of refugees are resettled.
 Most live their lives in refugee camps.

 If you live nearby and would like to help, we accept volunteers regardless of skill level.
-We specifically need help cleaning, rehabbing the storefronts and apartments, and assisting us with setting up the restaurant and getting it code compliant.
+We specifically need help cleaning, rehabbing the storefronts, and are also looking for people to help transport people to our programs and teach new skills to our newest neighbors and our larger commuity.
 Donations are vital to the feasibility of this project.
-We are specifically looking for kitchen and dining items, retail shelving and hardware, as well as commercial kitchen fixtures.
-We have compiled a wishlist of these items which you can view below.
-You are also most welcome to make a tax-deductable donation in the amount of value for any of these items.
+You are also most welcome to make a tax-deductable donation to help us continue and grow our program offerings.